 CSCI-C 211 Introduction to Computer Science (4 cr.)
 CASE N&M P: High school precalculus math.
 A first course in computer science for those intending to take advanced computer science courses.
 Introduction to programming and to algorithm design and analysis.
 Using the Scheme programming language, the course covers several programming paradigms.
 Lecture and laboratory.
-Credit given for only one of CSCI-C 211 or H 211.
+Credit given for only one of CSCI-C 211, H 211 or A 591.

 CSCI-H 211 Introduction to Computer Science, Honors (4 cr.)
 CASE N&M P: High school precalculus math.
 Honors version of CSCI-C 211.
 A first course in computer science for those intending to take advanced computer science courses.
 Introduction to programming and to algorithm design and analysis.
 Using the Scheme programming language, the course covers several programming paradigms.
 Lecture and laboratory.
-Credit given for only one of CSCI-C 211 or H 211.
+Credit given for only one of CSCI-H 211, C 211 or A 591.

 CSCI-C 212 Introduction to Software Systems (4 cr.)
 CASE N&M P: CSCI-C 211.
 Design of computer software systems and introduction to programming in the environment of a contemporary operating system.
 Topics include a modern object-oriented programming language; building and maintaining large projects; and understanding the operating system interface.
 Lecture and laboratory.
-Credit given for only one of CSCI-C 212 or H 212.
+Credit given for only one of CSCI-C 212, H 212 or A 592.

 CSCI-H 212 Introduction to Software Systems, Honors (4 cr.)
 CASE N&M P: CSCI-C 211.
 Honors version of CSCI-C 212.
 Design of computer software systems and introduction to programming in the environment of a contemporary operating system.
 Topics include a modern object-oriented programming language; building and maintaining large projects; and understanding the operating system interface.
 Lecture and laboratory.
-Credit given for only one of CSCI-C 212 or H 212.
+Credit given for only one of CSCI-H 212, C 212 or A 592.

 CSCI-C 241 Discrete Structures for Computer Science (3 cr.)
 CASE N&M P: CSCI-C 211.
 MATH-M 211 recommended.
 Induction and recursive programs, running time, asymptotic notations, combinatorics and discrete probability, trees and lists, the relational data model, graph algorithms, propositional and predicate logic.
-Credit given for only one of CSCI-C 241 or H 241.
+Credit not given for both CSCI-C 241 and H 241.

 CSCI-H 241 Discrete Structures for Computer Science, Honors (3 cr.)
 CASE N&M P: CSCI-C 211.
 MATH-M 211 recommended.
 Honors version of CSCI-C 241.
 Induction and recursive programs, running time, asymptotic notations, combinatorics and discrete probability, trees and lists, the relational data model, graph algorithms, propositional and predicate logic.
-Credit given for only one of CSCI-C 241 or H 241.
+Credit not given for both CSCI-H 241 and C 241.

-CSCI-C 290 Tools in Computing (1-3-6 cr.)
+CSCI-C 290 Tools in Computing (1-3 cr.)